NVIDIA/enroot/README.md

 This project is released under the [Apache License 2.0](https://github.com/NVIDIA/enroot/blob/master/LICENSE).

-It bundles libbsd, which is available under a dual "3-clause BSD" and "ISC" license as well as makeself, which is available under a "GNU General Public License v2.0" license.
-For details, see deps/libbsd/ and deps/makeself/.

 ## Issues and Contributing

 * Please let us know by [filing a new issue](https://github.com/NVIDIA/enroot/issues/new)